JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 ## Viability questions

 Officers at the time of the application's determination proposed only an early viability review in the limited circumstances that the development was delayed and no new viability assessment has been presented to take into account the increased number of total units or the fewer affordable units that will actually be delivered.

 ![](http://35percent.org/img/vrev.png)

+Combining the increase in maxiumum units with the drop in affordable units gives Lendlease 249 more freemarket homes than the planning committee was led to believe, at a rough estimated value of £125m.
+This figure obviously cannot have featured in the 2012 [viability assessment](http://crappistmartin.github.io/images/HeygateViabilityAssessment_MainReport.pdf), which was made on the basis of 2,462 units, not the amended increase to 2,689 units (screenshot development description) and determined that the scheme could not provide 35% affordable housing and that only a very small fraction of this could be social rented.

 ## No public funding?